 Geelong Lutheran College teaches the Australian Curriculum (ACARA) and Christian Studies according to the CSCF (Christian Studies Curriculum Framework) as recommended by the Lutheran Church of Australia.

 All curricula are underpinned and informed by the Lutheran Lifelong Qualities for Learners.

-The primary classroom is recognized as a nurturing and supportive learning environment which lays an excellent educational foundation.
+The primary classroom is recognised as a nurturing and supportive learning environment which lays an excellent educational foundation.
 A strong focus on literacy and numeracy plays a key role in students’ growth and development.

-There is a focus on the environment, sustainable practices and a ‘paddock to plate’ approach through the Kitchen Garden Program.
+There is a focus on the environment, sustainable practices and a ‘paddock to plate’ approach through the Stephanie Alexander Kitchen Garden Program.
 This allows students to work in, cook and eat from the garden, promoting lessons on healthy eating and food preparation.

-Across the two campuses the Primary years allow for a diverse range of subjects with specialist teachers including Languages, Performing and Visual Arts, Technologies, Physical Education and STEM (Science, Technology, Engineering and Maths).
+Across the two campuses the Primary years allow for a diverse range of subjects with specialist teachers including: Languages, Performing and Visual Arts, Technologies, Physical Education and STEM (Science, Technology, Engineering and Maths).

 Middle School students develop their ability to be analytical and critical thinkers, applying abstract thought, skills and knowledge to the world in which they live.